null

 IIC Rating

-Many condos will have IIC (impact isolation class) requirements for the floors of their buildings.
+Many condos will have IIC (impact insulation class) requirements for the floors of their buildings.
 IIC is essentially a measurement for how well a floor-ceiling assembly blocks impact noise.
 Most condos will require the IIC to be at least 50 or even 55.

 To determine the IIC rating of your floor, feel free to contact us with your construction information, and our experts will be able to compare it to our previous projects to give you an estimate!
 Check out our guide on the cost of soundproofing a floor as well.